ipab-slmc/exotica/exotica/doc/Visualisation.rst

     vis.display_scene()

-MoveIT Visualiser
+MoveIt Visualiser
 ==================

-The MoveIT visualiser publishes a trajectory in the MoveIT trajectory message format for display in RViz.
+The MoveIt visualiser publishes a trajectory in the MoveIt trajectory message format for display in RViz.

 To set up the visualiser run: